 Microchip has created and supports a free-of-charge Linux OS offering for our entire portfolio of microprocessors (MPUs).
 We are committed to the open-source Linux community and provide full coverage of System-on-Chip (SoC) peripherals in the Linux kernel.
 We also offer AT91Bootstrap and U-Boot bootloaders.

 The Linux4SAM website contains links to GitHub repositories containing the source code and documentation for all the software components included in our Linux offering.
 In addition, we regularly work with the Linux, U-Boot, Yocto Project and Buildroot communities to provide mainline support for all our MPUs.

-MPLAB Harmony v3 provides access to highly-simplified peripheral libraries and device drivers that remove much of the development work from configuring your 32-bit MCU or MPU.
+MPLAB® Harmony v3 is a fully integrated embedded software development framework that provides flexible and inter-operable software modules to simplify the development of value-added features for 32-bit MCUs and MPUs.
 It includes the MPLAB Harmony Configurator (MHC) tool, an easy-to-use tool with a GUI that simplifies device setup, library selection, configuration and application development.